isabelle-prover/mirror-afp-devel/doc/the-archive.md

     Isabelle2003, it lives from release of Isabelle2003 until Isabelle2004)
--   the current release version of the archive will be updated multiple times in its live: for each submission and each time a maintainer fixes a broken submission (broken e.g. because they did not make the Isabelle release deadline).
+-   the current release version of the archive will be updated multiple times in its life: for each submission and each time a maintainer fixes a broken submission (broken e.g. because they did not make the Isabelle release deadline).
 -   submissions that do not work at release time are dropped from the